Direct Calculation of the Eddy Viscosity Operator in Turbulent Channel Flow at Re$_\tau$=180: Introduction

 The rest of this paper is organized as follows.
-In Section 2, we define the flow system and the model used which involves the fourth-order tensorial eddy viscosity kernel, and review the methodology of MFM.
+In Section 2, we define the flow system and the model used which involves the fourth-order tensorial eddy viscosity kernel, and review the computational methodology.
 In Section 3, we begin with evaluating the isotropy assumption in the Boussinesq's approximation.
-For simplicity, we conduct the leading-order approximation to the eddy viscosity kernel to solely focus on the anisotropy of the eddy viscosity.
-With the measured local eddy viscosity tensor, we discuss the following: the standard eddy viscosity, the quantified anisotropy, the dependency of Reynolds stress on the rate of rotation, the leading-order Reynolds stress, and the positive definiteness of the model.
-In Section 4, we remove our leading-order approximation and compute a subset of the full nonlocal kernel.
-This analysis examines the local assumption in the Boussinesq's approximation.
-In Section 5, we summarize the work and further discuss the nonlocality in the directions that are outside the scope of this work.
+For simplicity, we conduct the leading-order (local-limit) approximation to the eddy viscosity kernel to solely focus on the anisotropy of the eddy viscosity.
+With the measured local eddy viscosity tensor, we discuss the following: the standard eddy viscosity, the quantified anisotropy, the dependency of Reynolds stress on the rate of rotation, the leading-order Reynolds stress, and the positive definiteness of the leading-order eddy viscosity operator.
+In Section 4, we extend our study to nonlocal effects, by computing the full eddy viscosity kernel representing the nonlocal effects in the wall-normal direction.
+In Section 5, we summarize our results and discuss potential extensions to this study.